"I'm one of those regular weird people" - Janis Joplin

 I love storytelling.
 I love laughing at ridiculous things and making (really bad) jokes.
 I love coffee, colour and the first day of summer.
 I'm married to a pretty wonderful guy named Jamie.
 We live in a sunshine-filled yellow house covered in knick-knacks, with our cats, Beans & Frankie, and a big backyard apple tree frequented by a curmudgeonly raccoon named Marge.

-My background is in film, visual arts and English at UFV, and I'm currently getting my Masters in Counselling.
-My passion is working with others in visual storytelling, creating safe spaces in which to hold and photograph the stories we carry with us - and one day I hope to mix this with my counselling practice.
+My background is in Film, Visual Arts and English at UFV, and I recently completed my Masters in Counselling through City University.
+My passion is working with others in visual storytelling, creating safe spaces in which to hold and photograph the stories we carry with us - and one day I plan to mix this with my counselling practice.
 I also run a growing retreat called (re)craft, where the focus is on recharging, refocusing & collaborating - in short, self-care for the creative - which is something I’m so passionate about.

 I feel so lucky that I to get to work as a photographer in the Fraser Valley, telling stories, catching light, getting ridiculously giddy about wildflower fields - and I would love to photograph you.